Quantum transport simulations in a programmable nanophotonic processor: Acknowledgments

 \section{Acknowledgments}

 {

-This work was supported in part by the Air Force Office of Scientific Research Multidisciplinary University Research Initiative (FA9550-14-1-0052) and the Air Force Research Laboratory RITA program (FA8750-14-2-0120).
-M.H. acknowledges support from AFOSR STTR grants, numbers FA9550-12-C-0079 and FA9550-12-C-0038 and Gernot Pomrenke, of AFOSR, for his support of the OpSIS effort, though both a PECASE award (FA9550-13-1-0027) and funding for OpSIS (FA9550-10-1-0439).
-N. H. acknowledges support from the National Science Foundation Graduate Research Fellowship grant no. 1122374.
+N. H. acknowledges support from the National Science Foundation Graduate Research Fellowship grant (1122374).
 G.S. acknowledges support from the Department of Defense National Science and Engineering Graduate Fellowship.
 D.E. acknowledges support from the Sloan Research Fellowship in Physics.
 Y.L. acknowledges support from the Pappalardo Fellowship in Physics.
+This work was supported in part by the Air Force Office of Scientific Research (AFOSR) Multidisciplinary University Research Initiative (FA9550-14-1-0052) and the Air Force Research Laboratory program (FA8750-14-2-0120).
+M.H. acknowledges support from AFOSR small business technology transfer program, (FA9550-12-C-0079, FA9550-12-C-0038) and Gernot Pomrenke, of AFOSR, for his support of the optoelectronic systems integration in silicon (OpSIS) effort, though both a Presidential Early Career Award in Science and Engineering award (FA9550-13-1-0027) and funding for OpSIS (FA9550-10-1-0439).
 The authors thank Christophe Galland for his helpful discussions of the result. }